rqzhangberkeley/DAPO/Experiment_log.md

 ```

+#### Implementation
+- The naive implementation will call 2 vLLM instances.
+However, this is not efficient.
+So we call 1 vLLM instance and use the `generate_sequences()` function to generate the responses.
+- This is done by combining the second generation stage in this step with the first generation stage in the next step when calling the `generate_sequences()` function.

 #### Detailed Edits to the Codebase
 - We add `data.use_chat_template` to denote whether we use the chat template for the base model.
 This needs to edit the `RLHFDataset.__getitem__` function and the truncation part.
 - Since we do not use the DAPO's prompt, we need to change the reward function.
 This can be doneby editing the function in `verl/utils/reward_score/__init__.py`.
 We use the `math_verify.compute_score()` function to compute the score.